Coverage-Based Debloating for Java Bytecode: Results

-\item \textit{org.yaml:\allowbreak snakeyaml:\allowbreak 1.17}: the \mv build fails, triggering a \texttt{LifecycleExecutionException}.
-The reason is a failure during the library instrumentation with Yajta.
+We manually investigate the causes of the validation errors for the \nbLibValidation~libraries that fall into this category.
+We found that \mv fails to validate the execution of the tests, either due to errors when running the instrumented code to collect coverage or incompatibilities among plugins that exercise the instrumented version of the library.
+For example, in the case of \textit{org.apache.commons:\allowbreak collection:\allowbreak 4.0}, the \texttt{MANIFEST.MF} file is missing in the debloated \jar due to an incompatibility with library plugins.
+Therefore, \mv fails to package the debloated bytecode.
+As another example, the \mv build of \textit{org.yaml:\allowbreak snakeyaml:\allowbreak 1.17} fails because of Yajta's instrumentation.
 This tool relies on Javassist for inserting probes in the bytecode.
-In this case, \jdbl tries to change a class that was frozen by Javassist when it was loaded.
-Consequently, Javassist crashes because further changes in a frozen class are prohibited.\looseness=-1 \end{itemize}
+In this case, \jdbl changes a class that was frozen by Javassist when it was loaded.
+Consequently, Javassist crashes because further changes in a frozen class are prohibited.\footnote{\url{https://www.javassist.org/tutorial/tutorial.html}}\\